kaist-cp/cs431/.github/ISSUE_TEMPLATE/question-template.md

 ---
 name: Question template
 about: Ask questions in this format.
-title: "[Question] (summarize your question as clearly as possible)"
+title: "[Question] (SUMMARIZE YOUR QUESTION AS CLEARLY AS POSSIBLE)"
 labels: question
 assignees: tomtomjhj